US Army Band marks 80th anniversary of Operation Market Garden

 |0

-This work, US Army Band marks 80th anniversary of Operation Market Garden, by 1SG Jessica Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army Band marks 80th anniversary of Operation Market Garden [Image 16 of 16], by 1SG Jessica Barnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.